Finding coherent node groups in directed graphs: Preliminary notation and problem definition

-Our goal is to partition the graph into a sequence of $k$ groups that are at the same time coherent and minimize the cross-edges.
-In order to measure the cost of such a partition, we introduce two weight parameters $\lambda_f$ and $\lambda_b$ for the forward and backward edges, respectively.
+Our goal is to partition the graph into a sequence of $k$ groups that are simultaneously coherent and minimize cross-edges.
+To measure the cost of such a partition, we introduce two weight parameters $\lambda_f$ and $\lambda_b$ for the forward and backward edges, respectively.
 Given an ordered partition $\fm{S} = S_1, \ldots, S_k$, we define a cost function $q$ as

 We often drop $H$, $\lambda_f$, or $\lambda_b$ from the notation if they are clear from the context.
+For a set $S_i$ in the partition, we use the terms group and cluster interchangeably.